zeppelinos/zos-cli/examples/development.md

 Some time later you might want to change your smart contract code: fix a bug, add a new feature, etc.
 To do so, update your contracts, making sure you don't change their pre-existing storage structure.
-This is required by **zeppelin_os** upgradeability mechanism.
+This is required by **ZeppelinOS** upgradeability mechanism.
 This means you can add new state variables, but you can't remove the ones you already have.
 In the example above, this could be the new version of `MyContract`:

 ```sol
 import "zos-lib/contracts/migrations/Initializable.sol";